d-bl/MAE-gf/docs/counting-new.md

 #### Mirrored representation: b &hArr; d, p &hArr; q

 a.
-Replace all "R" in the word with "L" and all "L" with "R"
+Replace all R in the word with L and all L with R

 > CTRCTLC &rArr; CTLCTRC